 Arms of Andes has you covered from head to toe with beanies, neck gaiters, underwear, base layers, mid layers, leggings, joggers and socks, all made of 100% royal alpaca wool (except the socks which are a blend).

 Soft-shell and hard-shell jackets, pants and technical hiking or climbing pants are a lot tougher.
 Because of the nature of the activities they are designed for, synthetic fabrics are overwhelmingly prevalent.
 Unless you are willing to compromise on performance and weight, it’s very hard to find outer shell garments in materials which are truly sustainable and biodegradable.
 So this is when you want to choose recycled plastics, PFC-free DWR finishes (NikWax has developed a non-toxic, environmentally safe DWR finish, which more brands are now turning to).

-Here are some of the companies with good attention to sustainability and ethical issues, with the thing they do
+Here are some of the companies with good attention to sustainability and ethical issues:

 - Patagonia Uses recycled materials in 72% of their line, as well as traceable RDS down and organic cotton.

 - Is part of 1% for the Planet and was a founding member of the Sustainable Apparel Coalition and is a certified B-Corp.